 Restricted Stock Grants.
 The plan also enables the Company to issue or transfer restricted shares of Company Stock to a participant under a grant, upon such terms as the compensation committee deems appropriate.
-Each grant shall be evidenced by an grant agreement, which shall: (a) specify the number of shares of common stock covered by the grant; (b) specify the date of grant of the grant; (c) specify the vesting period; and (d) contain such other terms and conditions not inconsistent with the 2009 Stock Plan as the compensation committee may, in its discretion, prescribe, including, without limitation, restrictions based upon the achievement of specific performance goals, time-based restrictions, and/or restrictions under applicable laws or under the requirements of any stock exchange or market upon which such shares of stock are listed or traded, or holding requirements or sale restriction period, the participant shall have the right to vote shares of a grant but shall not have the right to receive any dividends or other distributions paid on such shares.
+Each grant shall be evidenced by an grant agreement, which shall: (a) specify the number of shares of common stock covered by the grant; (b) specify the date of grant of the grant; (c) specify the vesting period; and (d) contain such other terms and conditions not inconsistent with the 2009 Stock Plan as the compensation committee may, in its discretion, prescribe, including, without limitation, restrictions based upon the achievement of specific performance goals, time-based restrictions on vesting following the attainment of the performance goals, time-based restrictions, and/or restrictions under applicable laws or under the requirements of any stock exchange or market upon which such shares of stock are listed or traded, or holding requirements or sale restrictions placed on the shares by the Company upon vesting of such restricted stock.
+Unless the compensation committee determines otherwise, during the restriction period, the participant shall have the right to vote shares of a grant but shall not have the right to receive any dividends or other distributions paid on such shares.
 The tax implications of restricted stock grants are discussed in further detail below in the section entitled, "Federal Income Tax Consequences."